 Phishing Prevention Tips

-These emails are designed to trigger a quick reaction from you.
-They will demand an urgent response.
-Phishing messages are normally not personalized and will ask you to “update”, “confirm” or “validate” your account information.
+Requests for sensitive information.
+Phishing messages are normally not personalized and will ask you to “update,” “confirm” or “validate” your account information.
 Often, the message or website includes official-looking logos and other identifying information taken directly from legitimate websites.

 Never email personal or financial information.